Kangxi Emperor: Army

 The main army of the Qing Empire, the Eight Banners Army, was in decline under the Kangxi Emperor.
 It was smaller than it had been at its peak under Hong Taiji and in the early reign of the Shunzhi Emperor; however, it was larger than in the Yongzheng and Qianlong emperors' reigns.
 In addition, the Green Standard Army was still powerful with generals such as Tuhai, Fei Yanggu, Zhang Yong, Zhou Peigong, Shi Lang, Mu Zhan, Shun Shike and Wang Jingbao.

 The main reason for this decline was a change in system between the Kangxi and Qianlong emperors' reigns.
 The Kangxi Emperor continued using the traditional military system implemented by his predecessors, which was more efficient and stricter.
 According to the system, a commander who returned from a battle alone (with all his men dead) would be put to death, and likewise for a foot soldier.
 This was meant to motivate both commanders and soldiers alike to fight valiantly in war because there was no benefit for the sole survivor in a battle.

-By the Qianlong Emperor's reign, military commanders had become lax and the training of the army was deemed less important as compared to during the previous emperors' reigns.